 - Public accounting firms can review & audit the work done by private accounting professionals, whereas private accounting professionals don’t do the same.

-Head To Head Comparisons Between Public vs Private Accounting
+Public vs Private Accounting Comparison Table

 Below is the topmost Comparison between Public vs Private Accounting:

-|Exposure||Professionals who work in a Public accounting environment tend to have broad exposure to a variety of industries and sectors, as they deal with a wide mixture of clientele.||Since Private accounting work is limited; it does not allow the professionals to expand their horizons.|
+|Exposure||Professionals who work in a Public accounting environment tend to have broad exposure to various industries and sectors as they deal with a wide clientele.||Private accounting work limits professionals from expanding their horizons.|

-|Career advancement||Professionals who work in the public accounting firms move up the ladder quickly.||The growth in the career is limited and slow in the private accounting environment.|
+|Career Advancement||Professionals who work in public accounting firms move up the ladder quickly.||The private accounting environment limits career growth and progression, resulting in slow professional advancement opportunities.|

-|Environment||The significance of maintaining accounting records in decision making is well known.
-Hence, there is always a huge amount of pressure on the public accountants to carry out their duties efficiently.||The private accounting work, by virtue of its nature, provides a stress-free work environment to its accountants.|
+|Environment||The significance of maintaining accounting records in decision-making is well known.
+Hence, there is always a huge pressure on public accountants to carry out their duties efficiently.||The private accounting work, by its nature, provides a stress-free work environment to its accountants.|

-|Certification||Public accounting firms stress more on professional accounting certifications such as ‘Certified public accountant (CPA)’ for its employees||Unlike Public accounting, private accounting firms do not stress too much on getting the international certifications such as CPA.
+|Certification||Public accounting firms stress more on professional accounting certifications such as ‘Certified public accountant (CPA)’ for their employees||Unlike Public accounting, private accounting firms do not stress too much about getting international certifications such as CPA.
 Professionals can move up the ladder without professional certifications.|

-|Flexibility||Professionals in public accounting firms may be asked to travel to the client’s place without prior notice.||Private accounting work provides its professionals flexible and steady work environment.|
+|Flexibility||Public accounting professionals may have to travel to client locations without prior notice.||Private accounting work provides its professionals flexible and steady work environment.|

-|Specialization||Many public accounting firms encourage their clients to cover specific industries, which allow the professionals to become specialist in their respective area.||Unlike Public accounting firms, professionals in private accounting setting do not get an opportunity to specialize in their respective fields.|
+|Specialization||Many public accounting firms encourage their clients to cover specific industries, allowing the professionals to become specialists in their respective areas.||Unlike Public accounting firms, professionals in private accounting settings do not get an opportunity to specialize in their respective fields.|